clue/reactphp-mq/README.md

 much any API that already uses Promises.

 * **Async execution of operations** -
-  Process any number of async operations choose how many should be handled concurrently and how many operations can be queued in-memory.
+  Process any number of async operations and choose how many should be handled concurrently and how many operations can be queued in-memory.
 Process their results as soon as responses come in.
-  The Promise-based design provides a *sane* interface to working with out of bound results.
+  The Promise-based design provides a *sane* interface to working with out of order results.
 * **Lightweight, SOLID design** -
-  Provides a thin abstraction that is [*just good enough*](http://en.wikipedia.org/wiki/Principle_of_good_enough) and does not get in your way.
+  Provides a thin abstraction that is [*just good enough*](https://en.wikipedia.org/wiki/Principle_of_good_enough) and does not get in your way.
   Builds on top of well-tested components and well-established concepts instead of reinventing the wheel.
 * **Good test coverage** -
-  Comes with an automated tests suite and is regularly tested in the *real world*
+  Comes with an automated tests suite and is regularly tested in the *real world*.

 **Table of contents**